Beating the Bounds

 Leckhampstead 100 Club

-The second draw of the 2020/2021 Leckhampstead 100 Club took place on Tuesday 16th February 2021 at the PCC meeting and we are delighted to announce the winning numbers below.
+The May draw for the 2020/2021 Leckhampstead 100 Club took place at the Leckhampstead village coffee morning on 26th May 2021.
+Many thanks to Pat Croysdill and Val Johnson for drawing the winning numbers which you can hear in the video.
 Michelle Martin will be in contact with all the winners.